Zener diode voltage regulator circuit

-- ILmax is the maximum current value of the load demand.
+- ILmax is the maximum current value that the load may demand.

 Once Rs is calculated, the maximum power of this resistor is obtained using the following formula:

-As there is no 3.58 watts Zener diode, we choose a 5 watt zener diode which is the closest value.
+As there is no 3.58 watts zener diode, we choose a 5 watt diode which is the closest value.

 Resistor power calculation